vyboishchikov/AtomicESE/README.md

 <h2>Introduction and User's Guide</h2>

 <p><i>AtomicESE</i> is a method for evaluating the <b>solvation free energy</b> &Delta;<i>G°</i><sub>solv</sub> of molecules in organic solvents.
 It is based on a <i>Dense Neural Network</i> and requires only the solute molecular geometry. <i>AtomicESE</i> calculates &Delta;<i>G°</i><sub>solv</sub> by summing atomic contributions, each evaluated by a dense neural network [2].
 This atomic network uses 13 physically relevant input features, comprising six local atomic features, two global charge-related molecular properties, and five solvent-specific properties.
 For neutral solutes, AtomicESE achieves an average RMSE below 0.6 kcal/mol.
-It also works reliably for ionic solutes.</p>
+It also works for ionic solutes.</p>

 <p>&Delta;<i>G°</i><sub>solv</sub> can be calculated using the <i>AtomicESE</i> program,
 which can be downloaded free of charge: